full-stack-masterclass/curriculum/how-to-submit.md

-# How to submit your weekly projects
+# How to submit your projects

 ## One time setup